UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team24-3D-Graph-Conv.md

 * TOC
 {:toc}

-## Introduction
+# Introduction
 Our project seeks to implement and improve upon graph convolution approaches to 3D point cloud classification and segmentation.
-We plan to use the dynamic graph approach proposed by [1] which creates a graph between each layer with connections between nearby points and uses an asymmetric edge kernel that incorporates relative and absolute vertex locations.
+We plan to explore the dynamic graph approaches proposed in [1] and [7] which create graphs between each layer with connections between nearby points and uses an asymmetric edge kernel that incorporates relative and absolute vertex locations.
 This approach contrasts with the typical approach to learning on point clouds which operates directly on sets of points.
 PointNet [8] is one popular implementation that takes this approach, learning spatial features for each point and using pooling to later perform classification or segmentation.

-## Introduction To Graph Neural Networks
+# Introduction To Graph Neural Networks

 Graph Neural Networks, or GNNs, are as the name suggests, neural networks that make sense of graph informaton.
 This umbrella term covers graph-level tasks (which our project focuses on), node-level tasks (e.g. predicting the property of a node), and edge-level tasks.
 GNNs take some input graph $$G = (V, E)$$ and transform that graph in some sequence to produce a desired prediction.
 A basic GNN might look like several layers, each composed of some non-linear function $$f$$ (e.g. an MLP) that takes in the current graph $$\mathcal{G}_i$$.
 Depending on the GNN, the graph structure, commonly represented by an adjacency matrix, may stay the same throughout the layers, or change at each layer.
 The node and/or edge features are progessively transformed by this non-linear mapping and, if the task is graph-level classification, some pooling operation is typically performed to reduce the dimensionality.Depending on the GNN, the graph structure, commonly represented by an adjacency matrix, may stay the same throughout the layers, or change at each layer.
+For this project, we explored multiple implementations of GNNs, which are explained here.

+# DGCNN
+Our first approach was a Graph Convolutional Network (GCN) that used the influential EdgeConv [1] operation for convolution.
+We follow in their approach in modifying our graph size at each layer, performing max pooling after each EdgeConv layer.
+We chose the Dynamic Graph CNN (DGCNN) approach since it keeps the maximum receptive field, but reduces the number of parameters required at each sucessive layer.
+We also describe the EdgeConv operation below for completeness.

-## EdgeConv
+### EdgeConv
 In order to tackle the problem of maintaining a graph's permutation invariance while also exploiting the geometric relationship between nodes, Wang et al. proposed a novel differentiable approach called EdgeConv [1].
 The method resembles that of typical convolutions in CNNs, where local neighborhood graphs are created for each point and convolution operations are applied on the edges in this neighborhood.
 Additionally, in contrast to the approaches employed by other graph based networks, these local neighborhoods change after every layer.
 More specifically, the graph is recomputed after each layer such that the nearest neighbors are now those closest in the feature space.
 These dynamic graph updates allow the embeddings to be updated globally, and the authors show that this distinction leads to the best results for point cloud classification and segmentation.

 Formally, at each layer $$l$$, a directed graph $$\mathcal{G^{(l)}} = (\mathcal{V^{(l)}}, \mathcal{E^{(l)}})$$ is constructed where each point $$\text{x}_i^{(l)}$$ is connected to $$k_l$$ other points through edges $$(i, j_{i1}) \ldots (i, j_{i k_l})$$.
 To perform this dynamic graph recomputation, the authors compute the pairwise distance between each point in the feature space $$\mathbb{R}^{F}$$, and the $$k_l$$ nearest neighbors are chosen for each point.
 With this graph constructed, the output of the actual EdgeConv operation is defined as the aggregation of weighted edge features for each edge in the neighborhood,